-In the short-term you will need to manage players' fitness and happiness, which is generally achieved by not overworking your players in training.
-You will also need to prepare your players adequately for matches to ensure optimal team performances.
+In the short-term you will need to manage your players' fitness and happiness, which is generally achieved by not underworking or overworking your players in general training and individual training.
+You will also need to prepare your players adequately for matches to ensure optimal team performances using match training.

-In the long-term the main aim of training is to improve players' attributes and other abilities to help them develop as well as possible.
-This is achieved by working players as hard as you can do in general training without causing any adverse effects on fitness and happiness, allocating as much time as practicable to general training as opposed to match training, giving each player in every one of your squads the most appropriate individual training to improve their own weakest areas, and optimising the quality of general training by signing the best available coaches, assigning them to their best training categories, and keeping their workload in each category at the lowest level.
+In the long-term the main aim of training is to improve your players' attributes and other abilities to help them to develop as well as possible.
+This is achieved by working your players as hard as you can in general training without causing any adverse effects on fitness or happiness, allocating as much time as practicable to general training as opposed to match training, giving each player in every one of your squads the most appropriate individual training to improve their weakest areas, and optimising the quality of general training by signing the best available coaches and efficiently distributing their training assignments.

-The rest of this guide will discuss how to set up each aspect of your club's training in detail.
+The rest of this guide will discuss how to set up each aspect of your squad's training in detail.

 In addition to training, other important contributors to a player's development are tutoring and first team experience.
 These are discussed separately in the Player Development section.
 Morale is another key factor and so you should try to keep your players happy using good man management, while players' individual personalities will also impact on their progress.